-In the recent years I have spent much time on ISSMGE activities as one of the Board Members (Appointed Board member 2009 - 2013 and Vice President for Asia 2013-2017).
+In the recent years I spent much time on ISSMGE activities as one of the Board Members (Appointed Board member 2009 -2013 and Vice President for Asia 2013-2017).
 Figure 4 illustrates my international activities in Asia during this period.
 I took care of the publication of Bulletin as the chief editor from 2010 to 2014.
 I enthusiastically asked many people to contribute articles on disaster reconnaissance, challenge on frontiers, new technologies and important projects.
 Because of their kind supports, I successfully increased the number of issues per year from 4 to 6.
+Moreover, I am one of the earliest donors to the ISSMGE Foundation that supports young engineers who wish to attend international conferences.
+I lectured in an ISSMGE Webinar on geotechnical earthquake engineering in November, 2012.